 The Federal Government has been making a concerted effort to do better by its public sector workforce.
 After years of pay freezes and furloughs forced by sequestration’s automatic reductions, morale among federal employees has taken a deep hit.
-But President Obama’s 2015 budget represented, among other things, an attempt to turn the situation around and focus on attracting and retaining better talent.
+The 2015 Federal Government budget represented, among other things, an attempt to turn the situation around and focus on attracting and retaining better talent.

 A big part of that effort is putting more dollars back into training budgets, and a pretty good chunk of that will wind up funding blended learning or bLearning as many now call it – a blend of face-to-face and eLearning.